New tech traces foodborne illnesses

 Now new tech out of the US has found a way to trace food origins in a bid to reduce the risk of foodborne illnesses like listeria.
 A few years back, a listeria outbreak in Australia nearly destroyed our rockmelon industry, and producers are still recovering from the fallout.

-The process could potentially make the tracing of the exact origin of a contaminated food much simpler, which would allow for more efficient and targeted product recalls, reducing food waste and saving millions in lost revenue.
+The process could potentially make the tracing of the exact origin of a contaminated food much simpler.
+This would allow for more efficient and targeted product recalls, reducing food waste and saving millions in lost revenue.

 The spores are derived from baker’s yeast and a common bacterial strain used in a wide variety of applications, such as probiotic dietary supplements, and are designed to be incapable of growing in the wild to prevent adverse environmental effects.